rwbutler/Connectivity/README.md

 - `ConnectivityResponseStringEqualityValidator`: Determines whether the response string is equal to an expected string.
 - `ConnectivityResponseContainsStringValidator`: Determines whether the response string contains an expected string.
 - `ConnectivityResponseRegExValidator`: Determines whether the response string matches a given regular expression.

+## Known Issues

+### Caller responsible for retaining the `Connectivity` object

+Please ensure that any implementation making use of this framework holds a strong reference to the `Connectivity` object for the duration of its use (as an instance variable or otherwise).
+If the object is deallocated before the callback is invoked, the result will be non-deterministic.

+### Simulator issues

+Before reporting a bug please ensure that you have tested on a physical device as on simulator changes in network adapter state are not reported correctly by iOS frameworks particularly when transitioning from a disconnected -> connected state.
+This behaviour functions correctly on a physical device.
+Setting `isPollingEnabled` and specifying an appropriate `pollingInterval` when running on simulator will resolve this issue.

 ## Author